nuryaningsih/nurya_portofolio/markdown.md

 The project provided valuable insights into passenger preferences, market dynamics, and the impact of weather on trip duration in the ride-sharing industry.
 Key learnings include the importance of optimizing service coverage, enhancing customer experiences, and adapting operations based on weather forecasts.
 Future steps may involve further analysis of customer feedback, driver performance metrics, and market trends to drive continuous improvement and innovation in the ride-sharing landscape.

 ## Source Code
-The code for the project is available on Google Colab here: [Ride-Share Data Analysis](https://colab.research.google.com/drive/1nuPjOVtceFP3VJeMESbZTPb0te5VMldk)
+The code for the project is available on Google Colab [here](https://colab.research.google.com/drive/1nuPjOVtceFP3VJeMESbZTPb0te5VMldk)

 ---
 # Telecommunications Plan Analysis